 Dredging.
 The proposed dredging footprint at Sierra Wharf is shown on Figure 2.5-3.
 The dredge volume is in Table 2.5-2.
-Appendix D in Volume 9 of this EIS has additional information on dredging.
+Appendix D in Volume 9 of this EIS/OEIS has additional information on dredging.
 The inverted angular shape of the dredge area shown on the northern boundary is the delineation of the recently completed (2008) Alpha/Bravo dredging to a new construction depth of -40 ft (-12.2 m).
 There are two general types of dredging operations that could be implemented: mechanical dredging operations and hydraulic dredging operations.
 The operations vary by the method used to loosen the material from its in situ state and transport the material from the seafloor to the water surface.
 The type of dredging equipment that is used would affect the characteristics of the dredged material.
-Differences in dredged material characteristics resulting from dredging methods as well as logistical considerations relevant to the use of mechanical and hydraulic dredges are described in Appendix D in Volume 9 of this EIS.
+Differences in dredged material characteristics resulting from dredging methods as well as logistical considerations relevant to the use of mechanical and hydraulic dredges are described in Appendix D in Volume 9 of this EIS/OEIS.
 The dredging method historically used in Guam is mechanical dredging with a barge-mounted crane attached to clamshell buckets to retrieve the sediment and deposit it on a scow (barge).
 It is likely that this method would be used for the proposed dredging; however, the decision would not be made until the final design.
-The project would likely be a design/build contract that would not be awarded until this EIS process has been completed with an approved, signed and published Record of Decision.
-Mechanical dredging is assessed as the maximum adverse environmental impact method of dredging in this EIS.
-The method of dredging would be determined from the final design; however, the one minimizing impacts would be chosen if practicable.
-Informal consultation with agencies and approval by USACE would be required for either dredging method.
+The project would likely be a design/build contract that would not be awarded until this EIS/OEIS process has been completed with an approved, signed and published Record of Decision.
+Mechanical dredging is assessed as the environmentally conservative method of dredging in this EIS/OEIS.
+Should the contractor choose to use an alternative method, informal consultation with agencies and approval by USACE would be required.
 The construction tempo is assumed to be 24 hours per day for dredging activity for a construction duration of 8 to 12 months.

-A Rivers and Harbors Act, Section 10 (33 USC 403), Clean Water Act (CWA), Section 404 (33 USC 1344), and Marine Protection Research and Sanctuaries Act Section 103 (USC 1413) permit application would be submitted to the USACE for approval and would be reviewed by other regulatory agencies.
+A Rivers and Harbors Act, Section 10 (33 USC 403), Clean Water Act, Section 404 (33 USC 1344), and Marine Protection Research and Sanctuaries Act Section 103 (USC 1413) permit application would be submitted to the USACE for approval and would be reviewed by other regulatory agencies.
 USACE Section 10/404/103 permit is the abbreviated reference for the three permits that are reviewed under one application.
-Site-specific Best Management Practices would also be developed in coordination with federal agencies and incorporated in this EIS as they become available and included in the USACE permit application.
+Site-specific Best Management Practices would also be developed in coordination with federal agencies and incorporated in this EIS/OEIS as they become available and included in the USACE permit application.

 Sediment Characterization.
-Sediment characterization data for the Sierra Wharf (and the two alternative aircraft carrier wharf locations described in Volume 4) site suggest most, if not all, of the material would meet the testing criteria and be suitable for upland placement, or Ocean Dredged Material Disposal Site (ODMDS) (NAVFAC Pacific 2006).
+Sediment characterization data for the Sierra Wharf (and the two alternative aircraft carrier wharf locations described in Volume 4) site suggest most, if not all, of the material would meet the testing criteria and be suitable for upland placement, or ODMDS disposal (NAVFAC Pacific 2006).
 Chapter 4, Water Resources, summarizes the sediment characterization data.
 No Navy dredging project on Guam has required designation of an upland site for the treatment or remediation of sediment.
 None is anticipated for this proposed action.
-This EIS relies on the existing sediment characterization results to assess impacts.
-Laboratory data are generally considered valid for a three-year period and additional analysis per 40 Code of Federal Regulations (CFR) Part 227 would be the basis of a dredged material management plan that would be included in the USACE Section 404/10/103 permit application.
+This EIS/OEIS relies on the existing sediment characterization results to assess impacts.
+Laboratory data are generally considered valid for a three-year period and additional analysis per 40 Code of Federal Regulations Part 227 would be the basis of a dredged material management plan that would be included in the USACE Section 404/10/103 permit application.
 It is possible that multiple disposal methods would be appropriate for the project.

 Dredged Material Disposal.
-This EIS considers five potential disposal scenarios: 100% ODMDS disposal, 100% upland placement, 100% beneficial reuse, 50% beneficial reuse/50% ocean disposal, and 20-25% beneficial reuse/75-80% ocean disposal, which are discussed further below.
+The EIS/OEIS considers four potential disposal scenarios: 100% ODMDS disposal, 100% upland placement, 100% beneficial reuse, and 20-25% beneficial reuse/75-80% ocean disposal, which are discussed further below.